Users and their Types

 - /etc/passwd :

-- This file contains user account information.
+- This file contains information about the system and user accounts.

 - To view the user information/file contents – $ cat /etc/passwd (Press Enter)